First Steps: Getting Started WordPress Tips and Tricks

 Number 1: Keep Your site Updated

 Many people think they can just make a site add content and walk away.
-The best WordPress Tips I can give you, apart from adding in new content is Keep WordPress Updated, this includes all plugins.
+The best WordPress Tips I can give you, apart from adding new content is Keep WordPress Updated, this includes all plugins.
 Go over your post comments and vet them for spam.
 There are plugins that can do this automatically if you don’t have the time.
 If you don’t keep WordPress Updated bad things can happen like unresponsive plugins or at worst give access to hackers.
 Log in at least every other day and go over your WordPress Dashboard checking for errors and updates.

 Let me know in the comments below what other WordPress Tips, hints, plugins and themes you use